nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 - You can boot to a black screen with a blinking cursor.
 However you can do Alt+F2 and back to Alt+F1, and Gnome/GDM should now boot fine.
 This is an issue related to X.org and the ```amdgpu``` driver (probably can happen with nvidia too) not loading on the correct time.
 Look it up on Arch Wiki, or even Google.
 This issue is everywhere and you shouldn't have an hard time figuring it :)

+- AMD's s2idle does not work well.
+To get around this issue, and because this laptop does not have deep sleep, I use hibernate or shutdown instead.
+This laptop contains a NVMe drive, which is significantly faster, so this is less of an hassle.
+I recommend setting up a swap partition, in order to hibernation to work correctly.
+You can also use a swap file, but I discourage it.

 ## Special Thanks